danielsaidi/ApiKit/README.md

 ## About ApiKit

+ApiKit is a Swift library that makes it easy to integrate with any external REST APIs.

 ApiKit has an ``ApiClient`` protocol that can fetch any ``URLRequest`` and decode the data to any `Decodable` type.
-It's implemented by `URLSession` so you can use `URLSession.shared` directly, or create your own services.
+It's implemented by `URLSession` so you can either use `URLSession.shared` or create your own custom service.

-ApiKit also has an `ApiEnvironment` and `ApiRoute` model that can be used to easily various APIs and define things, like the HTTP method to use for a certain route, which headers to send etc. Any `ApiClient` can then fetch any route from any environment.
+ApiKit has an `ApiEnvironment` and `ApiRoute` model that can be used to model the available environments and routes for any REST API, such as the base URL of a certain API environment, the URL of a certain route, which parameters and headers to send etc.

+Any `ApiClient` can then fetch any `ApiRoute` from any `ApiEnvironment` and automatically have the result decoded to any `Decodable` type.